Rural poverty: Agrifood systems and poverty

 Despite an abundance of profits downstream in food supply chains, many workers in agrifood systems are poor.
 The Food and Agricultural Organization of the United Nations views this as a distributional failure as agrifood policies and institutional arrangements fail to guarantee a minimum level of decent income to all people employed by the agrifood systems, despite the availability of resources to do so.
-A study by FAO estimating the social, health and environmental hidden impacts of agrifood systems using True Cost Accounting (TCA) attributes USD 520 billion in social hidden costs driven by poverty and USD 51 billion from undernourishment in 2020 (out of a global total of USD 12.7 trillion).
+A study by FAO estimating the social, health and environmental hidden impacts of agrifood systems using True Cost Accounting (TCA) attributes US$520 billion in social hidden costs driven by poverty and US$51 billion from undernourishment in 2020 (out of a global total of US$12.7 trillion).
 These costs are most pronounced in low-income countries where they amount to more than 50 percent of all quantified hidden costs of agrifood systems.
 They are also noticeable in lower-middle-income countries where they amount to 12 percent of total agrifood systems hidden costs.
 When considered as a share of GDP, which gives a better sense of the burden placed on national economies and provides an indication as to where to prioritize international resources to address these costs, social hidden costs in low-income countries reach an estimated 14 percent.

 FAO further estimates that, the incomes of the moderately poor working in agrifood systems need to increase, on average, by 57 percent in low-income countries and 27 percent in lower-middle-income countries to avoid distributional failure costs in agrifood systems.